zrex-finance/core-contracts/README.md

 - is used to take and return flash loans.
 - it works with aave, balancer, maker.
-- the parameters are calculated using the FlashResolver contract (in the future they will be calculated on the backend)
+- the parameters are calculated using the flash resolver contract (in the future they will be calculated on the backend).

 ### FlashResolver

-- calculates the parameters for working with FlashAggregator
+- calculates the parameters for working with flash aggregator.

 ### Connector

-- contains the minimal logic for working with external protocols
+- contains the minimal logic for working with external protocols.
-- they are handled by delegatecall
+- they are handled by delegatecall.
 *There's a thought of making libraries out of them*

 ### ACLManager

-- access control list manager, main registry of system roles and permissions
+- access control list manager, main registry of system roles and permissions.

 ### Configurator

-- implements the configuration methods for the FlashFlow protocol
+- implements the configuration methods for the FlashFlow protocol.

 ### License

-Smart contracts for NFTxCards protocol are available under the [MIT License](LICENSE.md).
+Smart contracts for FlashFlow protocol are available under the [MIT License](LICENSE.md).